jsn-02/Apply-Filters-to-SQL-Queries/README.md

 ### Skills Learned

-- Creating and executing SQL queries in MariaDB
+- Creating and executing SQL queries
 - Using SQL operators (AND, OR, NOT, LIKE) for data filtering
 - Investigating security issues through data analysis

 ### Tools Used

 - MariaDB
-- Word processing software for document creation

 ## Steps